 - Take fruit or fruit juice minimum 4 times a week.

-- Mango shake if taken once a day helps in gaining weight.
+- Mango shakes if taken once a day helps in gaining weight.

 Freshly harvested rice, sugarcane, black gram helps to gain weight.
 In addition to this, regular use of little quantities of spices such as – cinnamon, garlic, ginger, clove, black pepper and cardamom in diet as these herbs help to improve appetite.